captionpoint/CaptionPoint-Server/public/will.md

 What the hell are you doing at my door?
 ---
 ## JOHN:
-Ben.
-It’s John.
+Ben, it’s John.
 John Heminges.
 ---
 ## BEN:
+I can see that, John Heminges…
+--
-I can see that, John Heminges, what the hell are you doing at my door?
+what the hell are you doing at my door?
 ---
 ## JOHN:
-Well, I’m here for Will.
+Well, I’m here for Will…
+--
 Shakespeare.
+---
+## JOHN:
 He needs you.
 ---
 ## BEN:
-You know he’d deck you for saying that.
+You know he’d deck you for saying that…
+--
-From the grave.
+from the grave.
+---
+## BEN:
 Come in.
 ---
-template: noise
-(laughing)
+## EMILIA: (laughing)
+Henry Condell!
 ---
 ## EMILIA:
-Henry Condell!
 When she said it was you, I thought my maid had gone syphilitic.
+---
+## EMILIA:
 How is your wife, your children?
+---
+## EMILIA:
 Are you well?
+---
+## EMILIA:
 I heard about Burbage, dear brute.
+---
+## EMILIA:
 His Antony, I still remember.
+---
+## EMILIA:
 Do sit, don’t stand.
+--
 Wine?
+--
 I will.
 ---
 ## HENRY:
-Yes, Lady Lanier.
+Yes, Lady Lanier, and I thank you for seeing me.
 ---
-## HENRY:
+## EMILIA:
-And I thank you for seeing me.
+Emilia!
+Emilia!
+We’re friends.
 ---
 ## EMILIA:
-Emilia, Emilia.
-We’re friends.
-We were.
-In a different life perhaps, but still.
+—We were—in a different life perhaps, but still.
+---
+## EMILIA:
 Why are you here, Henry?
 ---
 ## HENRY:
 We need your help.
 ---
 ## EMILIA:
-Oh.
-Who is we?
+Oh…who is we?
 ---
 ## HENRY:
 John and I.
----
-## HENRY:
+--
 And Will.
 ---
 ## EMILIA: